Can Hospice Tell When Death Is Near? | Clear Signs Explained

 Can Hospice Tell When Death Is Near?
 The Clinical Tools Used

-Beyond observational skills, hospice care uses structured tools and assessments to help predict timing more accurately:
+Beyond observational skills, hospice care uses structured tools and assessments to help estimate decline more clearly:

 Tool/Assessment Description Purpose

-Palliative Performance Scale (PPS) Measures functional status based on ambulation, activity level, self-care ability.
+Palliative Performance Scale (PPS) Measures functional status based on ambulation, activity level, self-care ability, intake, and level of consciousness.
 Aids in estimating survival time based on decline in daily functioning.

 Karnofsky Performance Status (KPS) Rates patient’s ability to carry out everyday activities on a scale from 0-100.
 Helps clinicians gauge disease progression severity.